learn-co-students/nyc-dumbo-web-102819/18-rails-associations/README.md

 - Render a dropdown `<select>` tag in a form using the `collection_select` helper
 - Handle deleting an instance of a model that has other records associated using `dependent: :destroy`

+Notes
+- getting used to Rails magic, knowing what spell to cast
+- debugging: harder since it's less explicit

 ## Outline
+- [x] Finish CRUD (delete)
-- [ ] Add an additional model to our domain
+- [x] Add an additional model to our domain
-  - [ ] Create relationship using ActiveRecord
+  - [x] Create relationship using ActiveRecord
-  - [ ] Use information from the association in our views
+  - [x] Use information from the association in our views (show the definitions for a word)
-  - [ ] Make a create form for the new model with a dropdown
+  - [x] Make a create form for the new model with a dropdown
-  - [ ] Update our delete method from the first model
+  - [x] Update our delete method from the first model

 ### ActiveRecord Associations Review